fminiati/apecode/README.md

-Here Shape is a template parameter which takes as argument an object containing (at least) a function "tail_integral(const Real x)" that returns the integral of the line shape from the line centre to x, the signed distance therefrom normalised to half the FWHM.
+Here Shape is a template parameter which takes as argument an object containing (at least) a function "tail_integral(const Real x)" that returns the integral of the line shape from the line centre to x, the signed distance therefrom normalised to half the full-width-at-half-maximum.
 For example, for a Gaussian shape we have use the following object:

     struct Gaussian
     {
         static inline Real tail_integral(const Real a_x)  { return half * std::erf(sqrt_ln2 * a_x); }
     };

-The shape is just required to be normalised, i.e.:
+The shape is basically only required to be normalised, i.e.:

     tail_integral(+inf)-tail_integral(-inf) = 1.